 - The principles of Pikler and RIE (Resources for Infant Educarers) Philosophies.

-- Children’s play urges identification based on the work of Pennie Brownlee and Kimberley Crisp, is used as a tool to recognise patterns of repeated behaviour and to extend and develop their thinking.
+- The work of Pennie Brownlee and Kimberly Crisp, which is used as a tool to recognise patterns of repeated behaviour and to extend and develop children’s thinking.

 Our Kids teachers support children’s learning by working closely with them, observing their play, and responding to their needs and interests.
 We document their learning and development in the children’s portfolios.

-We value and help create strong bonds between children and their families/whānau.
+We value and help create bonds between children and their families/whānau.
 This partnership enables us to work together to support and extend each child’s learning.
-Parental presence and involvement in centre life is welcomed and staff are always available to answer questions and discuss any issues.
+Parental presence and involvement in centre life are welcomed.
+Our early childhood teachers are always available to answer questions and discuss any issues.

-Ultimately, parental involvement provides opportunities for parents to share family/whānau backgrounds, knowledge and skills, goals and expectations, interests and abilities.
-We also encourage parents to become involved in the decision making process around their children’s child care and education.
+Ultimately, parental involvement provides opportunities for parents to share family/whānau backgrounds, knowledge, skills, goals, expectations, interests, and abilities.
+We also encourage parents to become involved in the decision-making process around their children’s education and care.

-We encourage parents to regularly check their child’s portfolio to discuss their learning with the child and/or the teachers.
-We also welcome parental input in the form of photos, highlights, thoughts, comments, and stories from home and community.
-A great way to enhance children’s learning between Our Kids and your home, is with Storypark ePortfolios.
+We encourage parents to regularly check their child’s portfolio and discuss their learning with the child and/or their teachers.
+We also welcome parental input in the form of photos, highlights, thoughts, comments, and stories from their home, family, and community.
+A great way to enhance young children’s learning outcomes, by bridging the divide between Our Kids and your home, is with Storypark ePortfolios.